PedDavid/Presentations/modern_cpp/slides.md

 Note: RAII(Resource acquisition is initialization)
         Exception-safe because C++ guarantees that all stack objects are destroyed at the end of the enclosing scope, known as stack unwinding(assembly pops);
-        Destructors are exception-safe(noexcepetd(TODO: link)) and are always called if object is fully constructed, no exception came from constructor std::make_unique<T> is C++14 only;
+        Destructors are exception-safe(noexcepet(TODO: link)) and are always called if object is fully constructed, no exception came from constructor std::make_unique<T> is C++14 only;
-        TODO: Add link to Smart Pointer slides;

 ---